ycpcs/cs320-spring2018/index.md

 * **Mar 19** - [Individual Project Milestone2](assign/assign04.html) is due Monday, March 26th.
 This will be an informal (at your desk) 2-4 minute (max) in-class demonstration of your progress since Milestone 1.

 * **Mar 14** - The midterm exam will be in-class on **Wednesday, 3-28-18**.
 It will be open notes and you can use any resource on the CS320 website, as well as your lab solutions.
-A practice exam will be posted over the weekend.
-We will use Friday, 3-23-18, to go over an end-to-end solution for the books database we've been working with, as well as review for the exam.
+A practice is posted.
+We will use Friday, 3-23-18, to go over an end-to-end solution for the books database we've been working with, as well as a short review for the exam.

 * **Mar 6** - [Lab04: SQL, Queries, Joins](labs/lab04.html) is posted.
 The due date has been **moved** to **Thursday, 3-8-18**.